Materials

 What your implant is actually made of

-A reference database covering every material commonly used in implant dentistry.
+A reference database covering every material commonly used in implant dentistry — what it is, where it's used, and what the trade-offs are.

 Implant post / crown material